 The algebra of complex numbers, analytic functions, mapping properties of the elementary functions, Cauchy's Theorem, Cauchy's integral formula and residues.
+Students must earn a grade of C- or better in all prerequisite courses.
+The Department of Mathematics & Computer Science reserves the right to remove students from the course who do not meet the course prerequisites.

-Pre-Requisites: ((MATH 252)) and junior status.
+Pre-Requisites: ( ( MATH 252 ) ) and junior status.
 Course Frequency: Fall: Dept Discretion Spring: Dept Discretion Summer: N/A